Modern Single-ply roofing systems use only one layer of membrane material versus multiple layers as in BUR systems.

 - Strength- which is usually provided enforcement “scrim” embedded in the membrane.
 This scrim increases membrane strength, resists punctures, and cracking and allows for expansion without membrane denaturing.

 - Surface Protection- which is either provided by a coating that is prefabricated by the manufacturer in the single-ply membrane as a coating or by ballasts installed by the roofer.
 Surface protection is important to the longevity of the overall roofing system.
-TPO, PVC, modified bitumen and some EPDM have a coating fabricated in the membrane to reflect ultraviolet rays.
-Not only does it provide protection but it also provides energy-saving and heat-reflective properties to the entire building envelope.
+TPO, PVC, modified bitumen and some EPDM has a coating fabricated in the membrane to reflect ultraviolet rays.
+Not only does it provide protection but it also provides energy-saving and heat-reflective properties to the entire building envelop.
 Ballasted systems use stones to hold down the EPDM membrane and providing the same properties as stated above.
 Ballasted systems give great protection against hail but can be difficult to service because the rocks have to be removed to investigate problems.
 Moreover, just walking across the ballasts (rocks) can cause penetrations over time as rocks can break and become sharp.